 The idea is that N + anagram of ROMAN gives NORMAN (Wisdom)

-There are three serious errors here.
+There are several serious errors here.
 “Leading nationalist” does

 of nationalists” etc. Nor does “Roman organisation” really suggest that the letters in Roman actually move